 When I did this exercise, I found some values just inspire me.
 The thought of them causes a stirring in me.
 I get an energetic rush from deep in my nervous system and core, up my torso and chest, and into my head.
 I get the tingles.
 When I think of them I feel inspired and empowered and alive.
 Those are the values you find on my short list of values.
 I think you’ll have a similar experience when you review a long list of values and consider each, one by one.

 Aside from feeling inspired, we may interpret our physical response to certain values in a number of different ways: enlivened, excited, energized, anxiety-filled, overwhelmed, or even fearful.
 Physiologically, all these feelings are the same.
 We just interpret them differently in different situations.
 Our brain instantaneously applies a different meaning to the feelings, dependent on context.
 As a result, due to conditioning, a specific person may have developed a single interpretation of that physical emotional response, at all times.
 In their case, this is an opportunity to broaden horizons.
 For now, the important thing in the exercise below is to find the values that provoke the strongest reaction.

 Prepare To Do The Values Exercise

 As you prepare to do the values exercise below, find a comfortable place to sit, in a quiet, relaxing space.
 Breathe deeply and slowly.
-Maybe grab a cup of tea or coffee or water, or a glass of beer or wine.
+Maybe grab a relaxing beverage.
 Don’t be in a hurry.
 Relax.
 Take a deep breath.
-Even download a smart phone app, and do a two-minute breathing exercise, if you don’t do something like this already.
+Even download a smart phone app, and do a two-minute breathing exercise beforehand, or do a similar relaxation exercise.
 You want to be in your creative, open, relaxed space when you do this.

 5 Step Values Exercise: Use Values To Your Advantage